microsoft/migrate-java-ee-app-to-azure-training/06-adding-app-insights/README.md

 ## Looking at Log Analytics

 It is possible to drill even further down by analyzing the logs that are collected.

-To do so we are going to us Log Analytics.
+To do so we are going to use Log Analytics.

 In the search bar enter `sharearound-app-insights` and press enter once to start the search.
 Press enter a second time to go to the match found.